Gainesville Regional Airport: Aircraft

 The airport covers 1,650 acre and has two asphalt runways: 11/29 is 7,504 by 150 feet (2,287 x 46 m) and 07/25 is 4,158 by 100 feet (1,267 x 30 m).

 In August 2021, the Gainesville City Commission approved FAA grants to cover engineering costs for improvements to the apron and taxiway and costs incurred during the COVID-19 pandemic.

 In the year ending September 30, 2022 the airport had 68,032 aircraft operations, average 186 per day: 78% general aviation, 9% airline, 7% military, and 6% air taxi.
 173 aircraft at that time were based at the airport: 98 single-engine and 18 multi-engine airplanes, 51 jet, and 6 helicopter.

 Facilities

 FBO

 Gainesville Regional Airport has one full service FBO, University Air Center.
 There were previously two: Gulf Atlantic Airways and Flight Line.
 Flight Line's contract with the airport authority expired and Gulf Atlantic became University Air Center.
 University Air Center has a pilots lounge with TV, snack machines, aircraft rentals and charters, flight instruction, and fuel.

 Terminal

 Gainesville Regional Airport's terminal has 5 gates.
 Gates 3, 4, and 5 are used by American Eagle.
 Gates 1 and 2 are used by Delta Air Lines and Delta Connection.

-The airport terminal has a snack bar and a gift shop, operated by Tailwind.
+The airport terminal has a restaurant and bar as well as a gift shop, operated by Tailwind.

 The airport's ground transportation is served by taxis; rental car companies; an RTS bus stop serving routes 25, 26, and 39; and hotel shuttle buses.